isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 For example, if the scheduled departure date and time of the visitor’s designated VTL flight is 15 September 2021, 1030hrs, the test must be taken no earlier than 13 September 2021, 1030hrs.

-The pre-departure COVID-19 PCR test must be taken at an internationally accredited or recognised laboratory, clinic, or medical facility.
+The pre-departure COVID-19 PCR test must be taken at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratory, clinic, or medical facility</a>.
 The test result certificate must be in English and state the following:

-•	the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding corresponding exactly with the information in the traveller’s passport used for entry into Singapore;
+- the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding corresponding exactly with the information in the traveller’s passport used for entry into Singapore;
-•	a negative COVID-19 PCR test result;
+- a negative COVID-19 PCR test result;
-•	the date and time when the COVID-19 PCR test was taken; and
+- the date and time when the COVID-19 PCR test was taken; and
-•	the name of the testing institution conducting the COVID-19 PCR test.
+- the name of the testing institution conducting the COVID-19 PCR test.

 Travellers are responsible for making their own appointments with the testing institutions to take their pre-departure COVID-19 PCR test.
 They must also bear the cost of their pre-departure COVID-19 PCR test.
 Please check with the listed testing institutions for the cost of the test.